St. John's Evangelical Lutheran Church - New York City (Photo: John Rust)

 Electro-pneumatic action

-In 1940, the M.P.
-Möller Company rebuilt the 1905 Hilgreen, Lane organ with electro-pneumatic action and a new stop-key console.
+In 1940, M.P.
+Möller was contracted to rebuild the 1903 Hilgreen, Lane organ with electro-pneumatic action and a new stop-key console.
 All pipes were cleaned and revoiced, and two stops were changed: the 4' Flute Traverso on the Great was replaced by a 2' Fifteenth; and the 8' Clarinet on the Choir was replaced by an 8' Vox Humana.
+Möller rebuilt the swell boxes with new electro-pneumatic wiffletree-type swell engines.
+The existing cases with speaking facade pipes were retained.

 Great Organ (Manual II) – 61 notes